xiaorui0409/TransSHAP_CF_-ExplLLM/README.md

 ### **Proposed Solution 1: Target Word-focused Perturbation in SHAP**
 We propose performing perturbations **exclusively on target words** identified as important features using the **FIZLE-guided method**.
 This ensures that:
-- SHAP values for important words reflect their **true contribution**.
+- SHAP values for **important words** reflect their true contribution.
-- Computational efficiency improves by avoiding irrelevant perturbations.
+- **Computational efficiency** improves by avoiding irrelevant perturbations.

 #### **Explanation**
 The classical SHAP computation uses random sampling for perturbations, which can lead to two significant limitations: